 Bonus: This brunch or breakfast casserole recipe is terrific to make ahead or even freeze!
 See how below “Tips To Make Ahead Hash Brown Casserole.”

-- Eggs – lightly beaten
+- Eggs – Use lightly beaten eggs for structure.

 How to Thaw Frozen Hash Brown Potatoes